Devil's Dyke, Saddlescombe and Wolstonbury

 Devil’s Dyke, Saddlescombe Farm and Wolstonbury Hill are all owned by the National Trust: https://www.nationaltrust.org.uk/devils-dyke This link tells you much about these places.

 From here we start to ascend the Downs properly, pausing at a viewpoint for glimpses into the Dyke itself.
-After that we head for the Devil’s Dyke car park, pub and marvellous vistas in all directions.
+After that we head for the Devil’s Dyke car park, pub and expansive vistas in all directions.
 From here you can see Butser Hill, the highest point on the South Downs, Chanctonbury Ring, the Isle of Wight, Blackdown, the North Downs, Ashdown Forest and many other places.
-It is incredible and at the same time there are numerous kite gliders launching themselves off the steep north slope.
-A marvellous sight.
+It is incredible and at the same time there are usually numerous kite gliders launching themselves off the steep north slope.
 We shall spend as long as we need to up there.

 When we eventually tear ourselves away from this gloriousness, we will descend into the Dyke itself and walk right down it until we eventually reach the village of Poynings below.
-From there we journey eastwards, passing Newtimber Hill at ground level, crossing the A23 again and then walking uphill to get to the top of Wolstonbury Hill, a strange and unexpected protuberance to the north of most of the Downs.
+From there we journey eastwards, passing Newtimber Church, crossing under the A23 and then walking uphill to get to the top of Wolstonbury Hill, a strange and unexpected protuberance to the north of most of the Downs.
 After this we descend to a short return walk to the start point.
 There is a pub right next to Hassocks station, if required.

 Photos: all photos were taken by the leader of the walk.